1nilx2/Deep-Learning/LLM/README.md

 We can also speicfy to which matrix/layer LoRA will be applied.

 What is appropriate level of adaptation and which layer could be positively influenced by it?
- - It seems that choosing variety of layers has more impact increasing the rank.
+ - It seems that choosing variety of layers has more impact than increasing the rank.
  - Always, this depends on our specific task and the gap between foundation model and the domain in interest.
 So practical investigation is definitely recommneded.

 ![LoRA2](figs/LoRA2.png)